Retour des cendres: 4–6 June

-On 4 or 6 June General Bertrand was received by Louis-Philippe, who gave him the Emperor's arms, which were placed in the treasury.
+On 4 or 6 June, Bertrand was received by Louis Philippe, who gave him the Emperor's arms, which were placed in the treasury.
 Bertrand stated on this occasion:

-Louis-Philippe replied, with studied formality:
+Louis Philippe replied, with studied formality:

 This ceremony angered Joseph and Louis-Napoléon Bonaparte, the latter writing in The Times:

-After the arms ceremony Bertrand went to the Hôtel de ville and offered to the president of the Conseil Municipal the council chair that Napoleon had left to the capital – this is now in the Musée Carnavalet.
+After the arms ceremony, Bertrand went to the Hôtel de Ville and offered to the president of the Municipal Council the council chair that Napoleon had left to the capital – it is now in the Musée Carnavalet.